 Mozambique is a paradise for all tourists who wish to get away from city life.
 World famous beaches, many of which are uninhabited, provide untouched areas free of crowds and noise, with the exception of the breaking waves of the Indian Ocean.
 White sand and warm seas create the perfect environment for dozens of water sports.
 Not forgetting the country’s prosperous marine life, Mozambique is one of the world’s top diving spots.
 A beautiful wilderness and several National Parks gives tourists even more reason to visit this country

-The enormous Lake Malawi, with its abundant fish species and other game, is a top attraction in Malawi.
+Malawi’s enormous Lake Malawi, with its abundant fish species and other game, is a top attraction in Malawi.
 The country’s beautiful forests, breathtaking waterfalls, rugged escarpments and sandy beaches offer visitors various spectacular settings.
 National Parks contains various, and some rare, species of fauna and flora.

 Zambia is a popular destination for game-viewers with almost one-third of its land given over to National Parks and Game Reserves.
 It has some of the most abundant animal populations in Africa.
 One of the most important features of the country is the Zambezi River, which runs through Zimbabwe as well.
 A bridge connecting Zimbabwe to the country of Zambia offers an impressive view of the Victoria Waterfalls, a world-renowned tourist attraction that is shared by the two countries.
 Also from this bridge is a popular bungee jump, considered to be one of the world’s highest.
 Zambia’s Livingstone city is situated very close to the Falls, making it a very popular destination.